tstullich/WASC-Engine/README.md

 * Import the project in Eclipse via `File > Import` and then choosing `Existing Projects Into Workspace` from `General`.
 * Follow the rest of the prompt to finish the import.
 * Run the project as `Web Application` to check if everything works.

-##Change Log:

-####_11/13/2012_
-**[Tim]**
-* First commit was made and more updates will be made in the future.
-Use the README file to track your changes and make additional comments so we have a place hold ourselves accountable and show others that we haven't been lazy.
-Let's try and have some commits from each of us **EVERY** day.
-Remember, our deadline is set for **Friday November 23rd**.

-####_11/14/2012_
-**[Tim]**
-* Changed some things around with how the project is built.
-When I imported the project on my Mac I found out that I did not update my
-JRE and Javac.
-Make sure you do as well.
-* Imported [Michael Riha](https://github.com/michaelriha)'s and [Akshat Kukreti](https://github.com/akshatk)'s code that we need to use for analyzing the pdf files.
-Their source code can be found [here](https://github.com/michaelriha/WASC-Essay).